 The Railroad Commission shall require the owner or operator of each intrastate hazardous liquid or carbon dioxide pipeline facility, any part of which is located within 1,000 feet of a public school building containing classrooms, or within 1,000 feet of another public school facility where students congregate, to:

-On written request from the District, provide in writing the following parts of a pipeline emergency response plan that are relevant to the school:
+On written request from a district, provide in writing the following parts of a pipeline emergency response plan that are relevant to the school:

 A description and map of the pipeline facilities that are within 1,000 feet of the school building or facility;